networknt/light-doc/content/tutorial/common/discovery/static.md

 }
 ```

-The following is the config file that define the url for `API B` and `API C`.
-This is hard
-coded and can only be changed in this config file and restart the server.
-For now, I
-am just creating the file in `src/main/resources/config` folder, but it should be
-externalized on official environment.
+The following is the config file that defines the URL for `API B` and `API C`.
+This is hardcoded and can only be changed in this config file and restart the server.
+For now, I am just creating the file in `src/main/resources/config` folder, but it should be externalized on the official testing environment.

 `api_a.yml`